Estimated reading time: 3 minutes

 According to PSP’s website, “PSP aims to increase educational opportunities for people who are incarcerated in all 50 states by supporting those who run higher education programs in prison.
 When completed, it will serve as a preeminent domain for a national clearinghouse on postsecondary education in prison.”

-Although some of the data is self-reported (instructors and institutions can add their programs to the database), the big picture is startling.
-The information is reported on an interactive map.
+Although some data is self-reported (instructors and institutions can add their programs to the database), the big picture is startling.
+The information is presented on an interactive map.
 The color-coding shows how many states have prison education programs, and if so, how many programs are in place.

 As of 2018, the data shows:

 - 21 states have no prison education programs

 - 13 states have one prison education program